-He cites as an example this image from a scene in thief Marina’s black and white flat.
-"Double faced Marina in a black and white striped shirt, sits under the paintings with the black and white striped couch.
+He cites as an example this image from a scene in thief Marina’s black-and-white flat: "Double faced Marina in a black-and-white striped shirt, sits under the paintings with the black-and-white striped couch.
 There are two black and white Dalmatians in the room.
 There are two pillars in the room, with their shadows on the wall and their reflexes on the marble floor.
 We see the Colosseum, behind the silky curtain.
-The two thousand years old stone monument is immobile and the curtain is slowly moving because of a light evening breeze."
+The 2,000-years-old stone monument is immobile, and the curtain is slowly moving because of a light evening breeze."

-The style of director Masaaki Yuasa's hand-drawn feature--based on the novel of the same name by Tomihiko Morimi--is inspired by The Tatami Galaxy, which was also written by Morimi and adapted into animation by Yuasa.
-Both share some characters and are set in Kyoto.
+The style of director Masaaki Yuasa's hand-drawn feature — based on the novel of the same name by Tomihiko Morimi — is inspired by The Tatami Galaxy, which was also written by Morimi and adapted into animation by Yuasa.
+Both share some characters and are set in Kyoto, Japan.

 "The design of the film, while showing Kyoto as an old-fashioned town, conveys the stylish and modern parts of the city as well.
 Normally, it is just black and white plus one color, and I wanted to make each image scene as colorful as I could.
 I referred to things like Hanga prints, single-color Japanese manga, Ukiyoe and Chiyogami prints," Yuasa adds of the look.